taraspos/gae-workshop/level2/README.md

 ## Upload the certificates to storage bucket

-Think of unique (or just use your PROJECT_ID) storage bucket name and run
+Think of a unique storage bucket name (or just use your PROJECT_ID) and run
 ```
 export GS_BUCKET=gs://<unique bucket name>
 ```

-Create this bucket with command:
+Create this bucket with:
 ```
 gsutil mb $GS_BUCKET
 ```